Tahoe Truckee True

-The biggest development threat facing the Sierra Nevada is playing out in Tahoe’s Squaw Valley.
+The biggest development threat facing the Sierra Nevada is playing out in Tahoe’s Olympic Valley.
 And Sierra Watch is engaging thousands of citizen volunteers in a long-term strategic effort to secure our shared Sierra values.

 In 2015, the private equity firm released its final proposed development plan, asking Placer County for 25 years worth of entitlements to transform Tahoe with a project of a size, scale, and scope the region has never seen.